ninoseki/mitaka/README.md

 ## Options

-You can enable / disalbe a search engine in the options page based on your preference.
+You can enable / disable a search engine in the options page based on your preference.

 !["options.png](/examples/options.png "options.png")